Legion2/Somfy_Remote_Lib/README.md

 | Prog    | The Prog button pressed                         | 8        |
 | SunFlag | Enable sun and wind detector                    | 9        |
 | Flag    | Disable sun detector                            | A        |

+#### Register the Somfy Remote

+Before the emulated Somfy remote can control RTS devices, the remote must be registered.
+Therefore you can refer to the original manual of your RTS device, the only difference is that instead of pressing buttons, the commands from above must be used.
+So for example if the PROG button should be pressed, instead send the `Prog` command.